 What is the VAT Flat Rate Scheme?

 A VAT flat rate scheme is one of the VAT rate schemes for which you need to pay a flat rate VAT to HMRC.

 The purpose of this scheme is to simplify the VAT return process for small businesses.
-It ensures that businesses pay almost the same amount of VAT without going through the hassles of completing a lot of paperwork like other VAT schemes.
+It ensures that businesses pay almost the same amount of VAT without completing a lot of paperwork like other VAT schemes.

 In the VAT flat rate scheme:

 - You pay VAT at a fixed rate to HMRC.

 - You will keep the difference between what you receive from your customers and pay to HMRC.